Hypercubers/hypercubing.xyz/docs/faq.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/drrTFs11sYQ?si=SC-PcLc7OWK0CR4v" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 Once you feel comfortable solving 3^3^ from a full scramble and 3^4^ from a 1-move scramble, you know everything you need to do a full solve.
-If you get stuck, you can ask for help on the [Hypercubers Discord server](https://discord.gg/xxFvfyx89p).
+If you get stuck, you can ask for help on the [Hypercubers Discord server].

 ### What methods exist for the 3×3×3×3?